fenago/ml-scikit-keras-tensorflow/labs/lab_4.md

 ###### Warning

-There will be quite a few math equations in this chapter, using basic notions of[]{#idm45728485561320}[]{#idm45728485560616} linear algebra and calculus.
+There will be quite a few math equations in this lab, using basic notions of[]{#idm45728485561320}[]{#idm45728485560616} linear algebra and calculus.
 To understand these equations, you will need to know what vectors and matrices are; how to transpose them, multiply them, and